ruromero/break-fix/README.md

 # Break & Fix with OpenShift

-This is a set of utilities and resources to be used during the [**Break & Fix with OpenShift**](https://devconfcz2018.sched.com/event/DJX6/breakfix-with-openshift) workshop that will take place at [DevConf.cz](https://devconf.cz/) 2018
+This is a set of utilities and resources to be used during the **Break & Fix with OpenShift** Laboratory

 ## The event
 Have you ever considered running an OpenShift cluster?
 Are you scared by the complexity?
 Join us in this workshop to break and fix some stuff to gain the confidence you need.